 WHAT DOES REGISTRATION INCLUDE?

-The Pastoral Counseling Certificate Program is an intensive Saturday seminar offered monthly at our facility in Decatur, AL (and other cities nationwide) that prepares graduates for all aspects of entry-level work within a counseling ministry offered by the local church.
-The total cost is only $129.00 and includes the following:
+The Pastoral Counseling Certificate Program is an intensive Saturday seminar offered live in various cities throughout North America that prepares graduates for all aspects of entry-level work within a counseling ministry offered by the local church.
+The total cost is only $149.00 and includes the following:

 WHAT IS THE PROGRAM ITINERARY?